Rosenheim: Rosenheim in the Nazi era

 On 1 April 1933, shortly after the Nazi seizure of power, guards were set up in front of Jewish shops, warning against buying in these stores but to desist assault and criminal damage.
 A large proportion of the population ignored these calls.
 The shops were therefore still frequented, much to the annoyance of Nazi activists who acted with the backing of then-Mayor Gmelch.
 Despite the support of the population, six of the eleven Jewish business owners gave up their businesses by 1937.

-The assassination of German diplomat Ernst vom Rath by the Polish Jewish teenager Herschel Grynszpan on 7 November 1938 in Paris was taken as the pretext for Krystallnacht, a final opportunity to strike against the Jews.
-The SA came with 8 to 10 men on 10 November at 3–4 o'clock in the morning to the last two Jewish shops and destroyed their inventory and merchandise.
+The assassination of German diplomat Ernst vom Rath by the Polish Jewish teenager Herschel Grynszpan on 7 November 1938 in Paris was taken as the pretext for Kristallnacht, a final opportunity to strike against the Jews.
+The SA came with 8 to 10 men on 10 November at 3–4 o'clock in the morning to the last two Jewish shops, and destroyed their inventory and merchandise.

 The fate of many Rosenheim Jews is documented.
 Those who could emigrate did so, mostly to the United States.
-However many failed entry and exit applications and many died in concentration camps.
+However, many failed entry and exit applications, and many died in concentration camps.

 Bombing during World War II

-From the beginning of bombing raids on German cities in the spring of 1942, Rosenheim was not spared.
+From the beginning of World War II bombing raids on German cities in the spring of 1942, Rosenheim was not spared.
 In November 1943 there were shelters for only 650 people for a population of approximately 22,000.
 However, by February 1944 shelters had been built for about 6400 people and in conjunction with other shelters a total of 10,525 people could be protected.

 During 14 bomb attacks, 201 people were killed and 179 injured.
 The focus of the air attacks was the railway station and the railway tracks, as Rosenheim was an important transportation hub between Munich, Salzburg and Innsbruck.
 The neighbouring communities of Ziegelberg, Stephanskirchen, Westerndorf St. Peter and Oberpfaffenhofen were also hit.
-The first air attack was on 20 October 1944 at lunch time from 12:47 to 13:17 o'clock with over a hundred aircraft dropping 1,000 bombs, leaving 27 dead and 59 wounded.
+The first air attack was on 20 October 1944 at lunch time from 12:47 to 13:17, with over a hundred aircraft dropping ~1,000 bombs, leaving 27 dead and 59 wounded.
 The heaviest air raid took place on 18 April 1945.
-From 14:40 to 14:55 around 200 aircraft dropped around 1300 bombs in the area around the station, resulting in 53 dead and 36 injured.
+From 14:40 to 14:55, around 200 aircraft dropped around 1300 bombs in the area around the station, resulting in 53 dead and 36 injured.
 This attack also made 800 people homeless.
-The station building was almost completely destroyed and railway tracks were destroyed over a length of 20 kilometres.
+The station building was almost completely destroyed and a total length of 20 kilometres of railway tracks were destroyed.
 The last air attacks were made on 19 and 21 April 1945.
 During the war the majority of at least 173 unexploded bombs were recovered.
 In 1964, the Oberbayerisches Volksblatt reported that the approximate location of 38 undiscovered unexploded ordnance was known.